-The College of Nursing offers a certificate for graduate nurses who would like additional training as a pediatric nurse practitioner.
-This post-MSN or post-DNP certificate prepares the MSN or DNP prepared nurse for a career as a pediatric nurse practitioner in the primary care, acute care, or dual track role.
-Advanced practice nursing involves the delivery of care, management of resources, interdisciplinary collaboration, and application of technology, information systems, knowledge, and critical thinking.
+The College of Nursing offers a certificate for graduate nurses who would like additional training as a primary care pediatric nurse practitioner.
+This post-MSN or post-DNP certificate prepares the MSN or DNP prepared nurse for a career as a pediatric nurse practitioner in the primary care setting.

 Primary Care Pediatric Nurse Practitioner – The Primary Care PNP role is designed to meet the specialized physiologic and psychological needs of children in the areas of health maintenance and promotion, and assessment and management of disease processes.
 Care is provided to support optimal health of children within the context of their family, community, and environmental setting.
 (PNCB,2019).
 Upon program completion, graduates will be eligible for certification as a Primary Care Pediatric Nurse Practitioner (CPNP-PC) by the Pediatric Nursing Certification Board (PNCB) and for state licensure.

 As a Primary Care Pediatric Nurse Practitioner, you can deliver care to patients in a variety of settings such as:

 - Pediatric Primary Care Practices